ZahraMertens/Node-Taker/README.md

 ## Task Description

-The App is a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-The user can clone the repository and by simply answering prompts in the terminal, a polished html page gets generated which provides position related information.
+The Application "Note Taker" is used to write and save notes powered by express.js to save and retrieve the note data from a JSON file database.
+The major task to connect front-end and back-end and deploy the application on heroku.
-As TDD (Test-Driven-Development) is an essentail part in web development to maintain code there are unit tests for ever part of the code.
+The back-end code is the build server with express and to conect the server with middleware, the front-end application and the database.

 ## Installation Instructions

-* 1️⃣ First the user must clone the [GitHub Repo](https://github.com/ZahraMertens/Team-Profile-Gen.git) on its computer.
+* 1️⃣ First the user must clone the [GitHub Repo](https://github.com/ZahraMertens/Node-Taker.git) on its computer.

 * 2️⃣ Open the repository on your device with VS Code (or any other program)